How to Monitor Your SEO Rankings

-- Google Search Console (formerly known as Webmaster Tools), a site owner’s indispensable friend, provides tools and reports you can’t get in GA.
-The Search Console also acts as a communication center between Google and you if something goes wrong with your site.
+Search Console (formerly known as Webmaster Tools) is a site owner’s indispensable friend.
+Search Console provides tools and reports you can’t get in GA.
+It also acts as a communication center between Google and you if something goes wrong with your site.

-If you haven’t set these up yet, take a little detour from the SEO tutorial and follow our guide to Getting Started with Google Search Console & Google Analytics.
-(Note: Bing Webmaster Tools are also recommended, since they can give you a second opinion and additional data and tools.)
+If you haven’t set these up yet, take a little detour from the SEO Guide and go through Getting Started with Google Search Console & Google Analytics.
+(Note: Bing Webmaster Tools are also recommended.
+Bing’s tools can give you a second opinion and additional data.)

 This isn’t science fiction; it’s analytics.

-Organic search traffic, the realm of SEO, includes all site visitors coming from a search engine except from paid ads.
+Organic search traffic is the realm of SEO.
+It includes all site visitors coming from a search engine except from paid ads.